redis/redis-om-node/README.md

 ## 👊 Combining RedisJSON and RediSearch

 One final note.
 All of the search capabilites of RediSearch that Redis OM exposes work with Hashes.
 But, RediSearch also plays nice with RedisJSON.
-All you need to do to use search with RedisJSON is to enabled it in the schema:
+All you need to do to use search with RedisJSON is to enable it in the schema:

 ```javascript